Most people think that they need to “file” for separation, and then “file” for divorce. This is not true.

 - A separation agreement is not mandatory to file for Divorce in Alberta.

-When parties are struggling to agree and move forward with their divorce, the best course of action is to meet with a mediator who can help them sort through some of their issues.
+When parties are struggling to agree and move forward with their divorce, the best course of action is to meet with a mediator who can help them sort through their issues.
+A final document can then be drafted and signed by both parties.
+This is a much smoother process than each hiring a lawyer to tackle each issue separately.

 Things Can Go Wrong with Separation Agreements